tencentyun/qcloud-documents/api/API文档公用部分/调用方式/签名方法_en.md

 GETcvm.api.qcloud.com/v2/index.php?Action=DescribeInstances&Nonce=11886&Region=gz&SecretId=AKIDz8krbsJ5yKBZQpn74WFkmLPx3gnPhESA&Timestamp=1465185768&instanceIds.0=ins-09dx96dg&limit=20&offset=0
 ```

 ### 2.4.
-Generating a Signed String
+Generating a signature
-This step generates a signed string.
+This step generates a signature.
 First, the HMAC-SHA1 algorithm is used to complete signature with the **signed source string** obtained in the previous step, and then the generated signed string is encoded using Base64 to obtain the final signed string.

 Specific codes are as follows (the PHP language as an example):